theforeman/foreman_opennebula/README.md

 1. Apply the DB migrations.
 2. Create a compute resource.
-3. For every Foreman subnet select a corresponding OpenNebula network.
+3. Select corresponding OpenNebula network on the Foreman Subnet configuration page.

 ## Copyright

-Copyright (c) 2024 IVI.RU LLC
+Copyright (c) 2025 IVI.RU LLC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by